In the first of our new Travel Hacks series, the Nasma Luxury Stays team shares top packing tips for your next Dubai vacation or getaway.

 A fairly liberal destination in many respects, the UAE is still an Islamic country and it’s important to respect cultural differences when it comes to clothing.
 Away from the beach or pool, when visiting a mall or public attraction, shoulders should be covered, décolleté avoided and shorts/dresses extend below the knee.
 So, pack accordingly with an extra T-shirt or top, long skirt or trousers.
 A light cotton scarf is also handy to throw around you as a quick cover-up.

 The city is a bit of a dichotomy when it comes to dressing up for an evening out as it’s not unusual to see designer cocktail dresses rubbing sequined shoulders with a plain white tee and jeans look.
 It’s always a pleasure to glam up for a nice dinner, so bring out that special occasion dress or (tieless) suit.
+Visit https://.homefixcustomremodeling.com/ to find more details about roofing installation in VA.
 It’s worth noting that many places don’t allow trainers, shorts or flip-flops in the evening.

 We occasionally get asked if Malaria is an issue in the UAE, which its isn’t.
 However, during warmer weather and near large bodies of artificial water you may find mosquitoes, so it’s a good idea to pack your preferred mosquito repellent or pick up a can here.
 Hand sanitiser is also a practical must-have, especially if you’re an urban explorer poking around dusty corners.

 If you are taking prescription medication, you need to be aware of the UAE position on controlled medicines.
 Doctor-prescribed medication can be brought into Dubai; however, you will need either a copy of the original prescription or a doctor’s letter.
+The best car restoration shops are going to provide a proper vehicle maintenance in California.
 You are only permitted to bring in supply lasting a maximum of three months.

 The electrical current in Dubai is 220/240 V, 50 Hz AC.
 British-style three-pin electrical plugs are the standard here (although a high percentage of electrical items are of the two-pin variety) so remember to bring a travel adaptor with you.